eloj/superstrings/README.md

 This repository is an artifact of an ultimately failed experiment to see if superstrings could be used to size-optimize the mnemonics table of a C64 assembler or disassembler.
 I may still write it up at some point, though that seems increasingly unlikely.

-As of writing, the tool is extremely hacky, and other than accepting a file name, you must change the source in order to change options.
-Much of the output could be wrong, and some of the configuration options are broken or interact in non-obvious ways.
+As of writing, the tool is extremely hacky, and other than accepting a file, you must change the source in order to change options.
+Some of the information output could be (subtly) wrong, and some of the configuration options are broken, or interact in non-obvious ways.
 Caveat emptor indeed.

 I've been meaning to essentially rewrite it, but since it's been more than six months now I'm just releasing it as-is.